 Cornell is a very rich environment in which entrepreneurs can grow.
-But where do you start if you don't even know what entrepreneurship is or if you are one?
+But where do you start if you are not sure if you want to become an entrepreneur or if you don't even know what entrepreneurship is?
 What resources are tailored to graduate students?
-Is there a list of support services for thickening your idea?
+Is there a list of support services for improving your idea?
 Up until recently, it took a skilled and savvy internet user to locate and make sense of all these wonderful offerings.
 Now you will find an entry point and menu to help your entrepreneurial spirit, fledgling idea or early stage startup thrive.
 From your first steps, to deciding whether to start a company, to finding early stage funding, you now can go to the Entrepreneurial Roadmap for graduate students.
 There is a well-developed Entrepreneurial Ecosystem at Cornell, and we empower you to make full use of it.
 To read more about the ecosystem in a recent eShip@Cornell article in the eShip magazine click on the figure below from that article.

 Of course, we are always at the ready to discuss your plans and aspirations to help you connect with resources to address your needs!
 We can also introduce you to folks who have already taken advantage of these resources so you can hear from them about their usefulness.

 First steps to becoming a PhD entrepreneur: